A rich exposition

 The museum itinerary continues with two living rooms dedicated to hunting scenes painted by Vittorio Amedeo Cignaroli.
-The Chines salon with a series of rice paper panels coming from China and the Christian Dior salon, that belonged to the French stylist of the same name, composed by golden and frosted glass panels – a worthy container for the wonderful Piffetti commode – close the tour.
+The Chines salon with a series of rice paper panels coming from China and the Turtle shell salon, composed by golden and frosted glass panels – a worthy container for the wonderful Piffetti commode – close the tour.

 The Accorsi-Ometto Museum was opened in 1999 by Giulio Ometto, who gave life to the great dream wanted by Pietro Accorsi.